Author: Mukhamet Shayakhmetov

-And now when I read about the forced collectivisation and famine, it's very interesting to finally put my grandparents' stories into this large historical context.
+And now when I read about the forced collectivisation and famine, I find it very interesting to finally put my grandparents' stories into a larger historical context.

-Still, my knowledge gaps about this part of the history is quite large, and by reading Shayakhmetov's memoir, I was hoping to fill some of these gaps.
+Still, my knowledge gaps about this part of history are quite large, and by reading Shayakhmetov's memoir, I was hoping to fill some of these gaps.